Our Services

 These could be signs of a pulmonary embolism.

-If you're experiencing any of these symptoms and want to better understand your risk level, try Ubie's free AI-powered Deep Vein Thrombosis (DVT) symptom checker before speaking with a healthcare provider.
+If you're experiencing any of these symptoms and want to get personalized guidance on what to do next, you can use Ubie's free AI-powered symptom checker to assess your risk level in just 3 minutes before speaking with a healthcare provider.

 Doctors often explain deep vein thrombosis using something called Virchow's Triad.
 It describes three main factors that increase clot risk: